Postdevelopment theory: James Ferguson

-One of the leading anti-development writers, James Ferguson contributed to what John Rapley termed "the most important of the opening salvos" of postdevelopment theory with his book The Anti-Politics Machine: Development, Depoliticization, and Bureaucratic Power in Lesotho.
+One of the leading anti-development writers, James Ferguson, contributed to what John Rapley termed "the most important of the opening salvos" of postdevelopment theory with his book The Anti-Politics Machine: Development, Depoliticization, and Bureaucratic Power in Lesotho.
 In The Anti-Politics Machine Ferguson describes the failure of the development project to properly understand the cultural and economic values of the people of Lesotho.
 This misunderstanding led to misappropriation of resources by the international community and myriad negative consequences for Basotho (residents of Lesotho), prompting Ferguson to comment that "Capitalist interests [...] can only operate through a set of social and cultural structures so complex that the outcome may be only a baroque and unrecognizable transformation of the original intention."
 Development projects cannot simply create a desired result, but instead have a number of unexpected consequences.

 Ferguson suggests that although development projects often end in failure, they still produce tangible impacts in the physical and social-political environment.
 In The Anti-Politics Machine, he asks, "What do aid programs do besides fail to help poor people?"
 In the case of Lesotho, Ferguson proposes that, "while the project did not transform livestock-keeping it did build a road to link to Thaba-Tsea more strongly with the capital."
 Ferguson argues that there is value to understanding and thinking about the unintended consequences for an environment.

-Arturo Escobar
+Escobar

 Critics of development do not deny the need for change.
 They argue instead that to enact proper and effective change, change itself must first be conceived in different terms.
-Arturo Escobar, another leading member of the postdevelopment school, argues:
+Escobar, another leading member of the post development school, argues:

 While social change has probably always been part of the human experience, it was only within the European modernity that 'society', i.e. the whole way of life of a people, was open to empirical analysis and made the subject of planned change.
 And while communities in the Third World may find that there is a need for some sort of organised or directed change—in part to reverse the damage done by development—this undoubtedly will not take the form of 'designing life' or social engineering.
 In this long run, this means that categories and meanings have to be redefined; through their innovative political practice, new social movements of various kinds are already embarked on this process of redefining the social, and knowledge itself.